Havasu National Wildlife Refuge

 Havasu National Wildlife Refuge is a U.S. National Wildlife Refuge on the lower Colorado River in Arizona and California.
-It preserves habitat for desert bighorn sheep, the endangered southwestern willow flycatcher, and other animals.
+It preserves habitat for wildlife like desert bighorn sheep, the endangered southwestern willow flycatcher, the threatened Yuma Ridgways Rail and other animals.
 The refuge protects 30 river miles - 300 mi of shoreline - from Needles, California, to Lake Havasu City, Arizona.
 One of the last remaining natural stretches of the lower Colorado River flows through the 20 mi Topock Gorge.

 Species

 Animal species that inhabit this refuge include peregrine falcon, coyote, fox, desert bighorn sheep, greater roadrunner, bobcat, and cougar.
-Thousands of bats emerge from historic mines and razorback suckers swim in the back of Beal Lake.
+Thousands of bats emerge from historic mines and razorback suckers swim in the back of Mohave Valley Lake.

 Support

 A large river in a dry, hot land attracts wildlife and people like a powerful magnet.
-Many thousands of visitors annually flock to the refuge to boat through the Topock Gorge, watch waterbirds in Topock Marsh, or hike to the Havasu Wilderness Area.
+Many millions of visitors annually flock to the refuge to boat through the Topock Gorge, watch waterbirds in Topock Marsh, or hike to the Havasu Wilderness Area.

 A non-profit membership organization supports and advocates for the refuge.
 It assists refuge staff with several of the refuge annual events, help to obtain grants to support refuge projects, conducts fund-raising activities to support environmental education programs, and helps the United States Fish and Wildlife Service operate and maintain the refuge facilities and programs by providing volunteer labor.

 Locations

 Five Mile Landing

-To aid visitors to the Colorado River, The U.S. Fish and Wildlife Service has allowed a private contractor to operate a boat, canoe, campsite, RV site, and a store in the refuge at Five-Mile Landing, a 35 acre site with boat ramps at Topock Marsh in the northern part of the refuge.
+To aid visitors to the Colorado River, The U.S. Fish and Wildlife Service had previously allowed a private concessioner to operate a boat launch, canoe rental, campsite, RV site, and a store in the refuge at Five-Mile Landing, a 35 acre site with boat ramps at Topock Marsh in the northern part of the refuge.